 About the Land Information Office

-The Milwaukee County Land Information Office (MCLIO) is organized within the County’s Department of administrative Services – Division of Economic Development/MCAMLIS Section.
+The Milwaukee County Land Information Office (MCLIO) is organized within the County’s Department of Administrative Services – Division of Economic Development.
 The MCLIO provides several key services to state, federal, county and municipal government, citizens, and the geospatial professional community.
 These services include: